Observation of the pressure effect in simulations of droplets splashing on a dry surface: Introduction

 A wide variety of outcomes can occur when a liquid droplet hits a dry solid surface.
 Depending on impact velocity, surface tension, viscosity, ambient pressure, and surface roughness, one can observe deposition, splashing, receding breakup, or a rebound of the droplet \cite{yarin2006}.
 The effect of ambient pressure on the transition between the smooth droplet-deposition and the splashing regimes is particularly intriguing.
 While intuition suggests that pressure should have a stabilizing effect, it has been found that lowering, instead of increasing the ambient pressure, suppresses splashing \cite{xu2005}.
 Despite various attempts to capture this so-called ``pressure effect'' in numerical simulations \cite{duchemin2011,taura2010,koplik2013}, its origins are still unknown.
 This knowledge gap has hindered technological developments, as there are numerous applications that could benefit from control over the splashing of droplets, including erosion, coating, cleaning, cooling, high-throughput drug screening, and fabrication techniques that rely on inkjet printing technology \cite{josserand2016,price2014}.

+When surveying the literature on splashing experiments, two different observations of the effect of the ambient gas pressure on splashing have been reported: i) the effect of pressure that can most readily be observed is that, assuming the crown of the splash at atmospheric pressure reaches a certain height, as pressure gets reduced the height of the splash decreases \cite{xu2005}, and ii) when observing the splash using Ultrafast Interference Imaging \cite{driscoll2011}, a thin gas film can be observed under the liquid sheet that was ejected from the droplet upon impact.
+As the ambient pressure is reduced, at a certain threshold pressure, this gas film is not observed anymore \cite{latka2017}.

-One of the challenges associated with descriptions of the pressure effect is the multiscale nature of splashing.
+These two observations also help to illustrate the challenges associated with the multiscale nature of splashing.
 Length scales range from the contact line, where intermolecular forces act at nanometer length scales, to the characteristic length scale of the droplet itself, typically on the order of millimeters or larger.
 Time scales range from microseconds before impact, when deformation of the droplet leads to formation of the ``central'' air bubble \cite{chandra1991,driscoll2011,mandre2012}, to milliseconds after impact when, as the liquid spreads radially in a thin film or lamella, the liquid sheet that was ejected from this lamella breaks up into many smaller droplets.
 While past efforts have tried to identify a single splashing criterion \cite{stow1981,stevens2014}, all these length and time scales must be resolved or modeled in order to fully capture the physics of splashing.

 In this paper, by fully resolving the Navier-Stokes equations, we reproduce the pressure effect on splashing and, in doing so, reveal a number of features that help explain its origins.
-This is achieved by performing calculations with spatial and temporal resolutions as high as $3 \si{\nano m}$ and $0.5 \si{\pico s}$.
+This is achieved by performing calculations with spatial and temporal resolutions as high as $3 \si{\nano\m}$ and $0.5 \si{\pico\s}$.
 These are length and time scales which are currently inaccessible to experiments.
 To obtain such high resolution, the simulations of droplets splashing on a dry surface presented in this work are restricted to a two-dimensional axisymmetric geometry.